This post contains affiliate links. Read the full disclosure here.

 Note: Full ingredient measurements and instructions can be found in the recipe card at the bottom of this page.

-Step One: Preheat the oven to 400 degrees 400°F and line a muffin tin with liners.
+Step One: Preheat the oven to 400°F and line a muffin tin with liners.

 Step Two: Make the streusel by whisking the dry streusel ingredients together in a bowl - white sugar, light brown sugar, ground cinnamon and flour.

 Then use a fork to mash the butter in.
 Make sure all the dry ingredients are evenly moist!